Representations of the fractional d'Alembertian and initial conditions in fractional dynamics: Complex powers of the d'Alembertian

-Unfortunately, \Eq{cos} is unsuitable to solve the problem of initial conditions.
-Just like in the representations in sections~\ref{sec3c} and \ref{sec3d}, we have recast the nonlocal operator ``$\B^\g$" as a parametric integral of another nonlocal operator.
+Equation \Eq{cos} may be suitable to solve the problem of initial conditions.
+Just like in the representations in Sections~\ref{sec3c} and \ref{sec3d}, we have recast the nonlocal operator ``$\B^\g$" as a parametric integral of another nonlocal operator.
 Trading one type of nonlocality with another can be advantageous only if we know how to manipulate the end point.
-The exponential $\exp(\t\B)$ in \Eq{Schw} can be treated with the diffusion method \cite{Calcagni:2018lyd} but \Eq{Schw} is ill-defined. \emph{Vice versa}, \Eq{cos} is well-defined but we do not know how to treat the nonlocal operator $\cos(\t\B)$ with the diffusion method.
+The exponential $\exp(\t\B)$ in \Eq{Schw} can be treated with the diffusion method \cite{Calcagni:2018lyd} but \Eq{Schw} is ill-defined. \emph{Vice versa}, \Eq{cos} is well-defined and it is possible to treat the nonlocal operator $\cos(\t\B)$ with the diffusion method.
+We further explore this in Section~\ref{sec6}, where, however, we mainly use the following simpler operator.